mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 ### Hermitian matrix-vector and matrix-matrix products

-We pointed out above that `hermitian_matrix_vector_product` and `hermitian_matrix_product` expect that the (possibly scaled) input matrix is Hermitian, while the corresponding BLAS routines `xHEMV` and `xHEMM` expect that the unscaled input matrix is Hermitian and permit the scaling factor `alpha` to have nonzero imaginary part.
+Both `hermitian_matrix_vector_product` and `hermitian_matrix_product` expect that the (possibly scaled) input matrix is Hermitian, while the corresponding BLAS routines `xHEMV` and `xHEMM` expect that the unscaled input matrix is Hermitian and permit the scaling factor `alpha` to have nonzero imaginary part.
 However, this does not affect the ability of these [linalg] algorithms to compute what the BLAS can compute.
 Users who want to supply `alpha` with nonzero imaginary part should *not* scale the matrix `A` (as in `scaled(alpha, A)`).
 Instead, they should scale the input vector `x`, as in the following.
 ```c++
 auto alpha = std::complex{0.0, 1.0};
 hermitian_matrix_vector_product(A, upper_triangle, scaled(alpha, x), y);